-If a vacancy is not filled under subsection (a) of this Section, then MCS shall offer active MCS USW employees the opportunity to bid for this job opening.
+If a vacancy is not filled under subsection (a) of this Section, then the Company shall offer active Company employees represented by the USW the opportunity to bid for this job opening.
 The Company shall post a notice designating the job classification, qualifications, and pay rates for seven (7) calendar days beginning on a Tuesday on the Company bulletin boards.
-A MCS USW employee may sign the posting indicating their intent to be considered for the opening.
-The Company employee with the most bargaining unit seniority who qualifies and who has signed the posting shall be moved into the vacancy.
+A Company employee represented by the USW may sign the posting indicating their intent to be considered for the opening.